esa-esdl/esdl-core/doc/cube_usage.rst

     @registerDATFunction gapFillMSC (TimeAxis,) (TimeAxis,) NpY::Integer

-First we define the atomic function that operates on single time series, which accepts an input and an output vector and mask as its arguments as well as an additional argument which is the number of time steps per year.
+First we define an atomic function that operates on single time-series.
+It accepts an input and an output vector and a mask as its arguments as well as an additional argument, which is the number of time steps per year.
 Then the macro **@registerDATFunction** is called, the input dimension is a TimeAxis as well as the output dimension.
-Internally this generates a new method of the gapFillMSC function which operates on a Memory representation of a cube object (as returned from a call to getCubeData).
-It will automatically take care of slicing the data correctly, permute dimensions if necessary and apply the the function and collect the results into an output data structure which is again a memeory representation of a DataCube with the appropriate axes.
+Internally this generates a new method of the gapFillMSC function, which operates on a memory representation of a Cube object (as returned from a call to getCubeData).
+It will automatically take care of slicing the data correctly, permute dimensions if necessary, apply the function, and collect the results into an output data structure, which is again a memory representation of a Cube object with the appropriate axes.

 Use Cases and Examples